mckayc/task-donegeon/README.md

 - [🛠️ Tech Stack](#️-tech-stack)
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

+### What's New in Version 0.1.95 (September 28, 2025)
+-   **Revamped Kiosk Mode Activation:** The "Enter Kiosk Mode" button has been removed from the public login page.
+Administrators now enable Kiosk Mode for a specific device directly from their profile dropdown menu, providing a more secure and intuitive workflow.
+-   **Full-Width Kiosk Header Scrolling:** The entire header in Kiosk Mode is now horizontally scrollable on mobile devices.
+This ensures all controls and user avatars are always accessible, even on very narrow screens.

 ### What's New in Version 0.1.94 (September 27, 2025)
 -   **Per-Device Kiosk Mode:** Kiosk/Shared Mode is now a device-specific setting.
 The global setting enables the feature, and a new "Enter Kiosk Mode" button on the login screen allows any permitted device to enter this view.
 A device will remain in Kiosk Mode until a user explicitly logs in.